 Last but not least, you need to change your DNS and switch domain name.
 Therefore, you will need to update your DNS settings to point to the new IP address and your new domain.
 Find out detailed information about how to perform it here

-A cart to cart migration is not an easy job.
-It requires patience and diligence to get a great result.
+A cart to cart migration is not an easy job because it requires patience and diligence to get a great result.
 We have gone through 9 steps to switching from one eCommerce platform to another using LitExtension tool.
 I hope this article is helpful to you in some way.